colin-r-carter/iusable_Regex/README.md

 # Simple JavaScript file to higlight Articles, Paragraphs and Federal court decisions in German, French an Italian

+_Warning:_ This script and the regular expressions are in active development and not finished yet.

 This simple script uses two regular expressions to extract information of the text and highlights them in either blue (law) or red (federal court decisions).
 I tried to make it work with German, French and Italian texts.